Tax Implications and QBI Optimization When Selling Your CPA Firm in 2026

 Ashley-Kincaid | June 25, 2026

-Selling your CPA firm in 2026 at today’s strong multiples (often 4.0x–5.5x+ Adjusted EBITDA) creates both opportunity and complexity on the tax side.
-Proper planning can save hundreds of thousands in taxes.
+Selling your CPA firm in 2026 at today’s strong multiples (often 4.0x–5.5x+ Adjusted EBITDA) creates both tremendous opportunity and significant tax complexity.
+Proper planning can save hundreds of thousands — or even millions — in taxes, dramatically increasing your net proceeds.

 Why Tax Planning Is More Important in a High-Multiple Market

-When PE buyers are paying premium EBITDA multiples, every dollar of purchase price becomes more valuable.
-Proper tax structuring can meaningfully increase your net proceeds and reduce your effective tax rate.
+When private equity buyers are paying premium EBITDA multiples, every dollar of purchase price becomes far more valuable.
+A well-structured deal combined with smart tax planning can meaningfully increase your after-tax proceeds and reduce your effective tax rate.
+Conversely, poor planning can erode 20–35% or more of your hard-earned sale value through unexpected federal, state, and local taxes.

 Key Tax Considerations in High-Multiple Sales